JuliaHealth/BloodFlowTrixi.jl/docs/src/math.md

 ### Assumptions and Simplifications
 - The flow is considered **incompressible**.
 - The artery is modeled as a cylindrical tube with a cross-section varying with pressure.
-- A parabolic velocity profile is assumed, enabling **averaging** over the artery's cross-section.

 ### Main Equations
 The derived equations form a system of **hyperbolic partial differential equations** describing mass and momentum conservation: